P-p-H-d/mlib/README.md

 ##### `const bool *bitset_cref(const bitset_it_t it)`

-Return a constant pointer to the element pointed by the iterator.
+Return a constant borrowed pointer to the element pointed by the iterator.
-This pointer remains valid until the array or the iterator is modified by another method.
+This pointer remains valid until the array or the iterator is modified by another method or until the iteration is moved.

 ##### `void bitset_get_str(string_t str, const bitset_t array, bool append)`